ansible/vscode-ansible/README.md

 ## Activating Red Hat Ansible extension

-It is recommended to open folder containing Ansible files with VSCode workspace.
+It is recommended to open a folder containing Ansible files with a VS Code workspace.

 ![Linter support](https://user-images.githubusercontent.com/578543/143657900-66789b17-ccda-4588-8945-1c936a849532.gif)